 Blight affects the tubers when spores are washed down into the soil from lesions on the foliage.
 Blight does not spread to any extent during storage, but secondary bacterial rots do, and can cause extensive losses.
 The fungus-like blight pathogen also affects tomato crops.

-Pink rot, dry rot and gangrene are caused by soil-borne fungi.
+Pink rot, dry rot and gangrene are caused by soil-borne fungi or fungus-like organisms.
 Any damage suffered by the tubers at lifting will make them much more prone to infection.
 It may take weeks or even months of storage for symptoms of dry rot or gangrene to develop.

-In addition to the diseases mentioned above, there are several other bacterial and fungal diseases causing decay of tubers, e.g. rubbery rot, violet root rot, watery wound rot.
+In addition to those mentioned above, there are several other diseases causing decay of tubers, e.g. rubbery rot, violet root rot, watery wound rot.
 The bacterial diseases brown rot and ring rot, whilst unlikely to develop in garden crops, are caused by notifiable organisms.
 Where significant problems develop it may be worth having a sample examined by experts to determine the cause.